 If you like the idea of learning how to understand and manage yourself better through tapping into your creativity, Art Psychotherapy might be a good choice for you.How to understand and manage yourself better through tapping into your creativity.
 Click To Tweet

-And if your unwanted thoughts begin to affect your day-to-day life, do talk to your doctor, or discuss things with a counsellor or psychotherapist.
-There is definitely help out there for you.
+And if your unwanted and difficult thoughts last more than a couple of days, or if they begin to affect your day-to-day life in any way, do talk to your doctor.
+Whether it’s counselling, psychotherapy, medication, or something else, there is definitely help out there for you.